thin-edge/thin-edge.io/GOVERNANCE.md

 - Some decisions are global in the project, like the core/API
-    - Team members should try and make sure to explore possible options together before calling for a vote.
+    - Team members should try to make sure to explore possible options together before calling for a vote.
 This mostly includes uncontroversial changes that are low impact or have already been agreed upon
     - If this is not possible, a vote needs to be held: TODO

 - Some decisions are local, e.g. a plugin does not impact others with its behaviour, however it still needs to be a 'good citizen' in the project (CI, format, etc..)